Frances Larkham

 Pansy Garland

-On 8 July 1746, Thomas Larkham enlisted in Captain Edward Cole's Company in the campaign against Canada, King George's War.
+On 8 July 1746, Thomas Larkham enlisted in Captain Edward Cole's Company during the campaign against Canada, King George's War.
 The troops were quartered at Fort George on Goat Island in Newport Harbor, where they remained until 2 November 1746.
 Of 100 men listed on the muster roll of Captain Cole’s Company, twenty-five men died and twenty deserted.
-Arnold wrote in History of the State of Rhode Island and Providence Plantations:

 “These troops were quartered on Goat Island by July and from that time until November 2, when they finally sailed for Nova Scotia they were in a state of uncertainty as to their destination. . . .The number of desertions in the third roll is noticeably large.
 The fact that the pay of these men was recorded just as it was for those who stayed with the colors is evidence that the authorities knew of extenuating circumstances, or in some way looked leniently upon what is technically a serious fault.”